b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 ### Exercise 4 {#sec:compare_categ_data_ex4}

-The next exercise is pretty easy and straightforward.
+This exercise is pretty easy and straightforward.
 In
-@sec:compare_categ_data_fisher_exact_text we said that the chi squared ($\chi^2$) test requires the table to:
+@sec:compare_categ_data_fisher_exact_text we said that the chi squared ($\chi^2$) test requires the table to fulfill a few assumptions, e.g.:

-- total number of observations be >= 50
+- total number of observations to be >= 50
-- the expected number of observations per cell to be >= 5
+- the expected number of observations per a cell to be >= 5

 So here is the task.
 Write a function with the following signature